WolfgangKonen/oekolopoly_v1/README.md

 - `evaluate.py` evaluates the given list of agents by computing mean and standard deviation of the last evaluation episodes during training.
 The results are saved in a csv-file specified in the last line of code
 - `train.py` trains an agent with the parameters passed to the script (wrappers, DRL algorithm, parameters for reward-shaping etc.)
 - `utils.py` a few functions for comodity
 - `additional material` contains plots which due to the page limit could not be part of the paper.
-These include all pie chrts for episodes' termination (see Fig. 6) and fluctuations in the training curves for PPO, SAC, and TD3 algorithms (see Fig. 2).
+These include all pie chrts for episodes' termination (see Fig. 6 in [the publication](#Publication)) and fluctuations in the training curves for PPO, SAC, and TD3 algorithms (see Fig. 2 in [the publication](#Publication)).

 # How to...
 ## ...train an agent?